 Phillips Lytle’s Labor and Employment attorneys handle a wide range of federal and state wage and hour matters, including advice and counseling on compliance issues, and defending clients in individual, collective and class actions.
 We have defended both off-the-clock and misclassification class and collective actions under the Fair Labor Standards Act and the New York Labor Law.
 Examples include:

 - Representing a large financial institution in an FLSA federal collective action/state class action for off-the-clock claims

 - Representing a client in a federal collective action/state class action for an improper classification claim

 - Currently representing an independent agency of the federal government as receiver of a defunct financial institution in a collective and class action alleging employees were improperly classified as overtime exempt employees

 Phillips Lytle is well poised to handle the complex, and often volatile, matters surrounding securities class action cases through our extensive experience representing defendants and, in some instances, plaintiffs in securities-related lawsuits and arbitration proceedings.
-Matters defended by our attorneys include actions brought under Rule 10(b)(5) and other provisions of the federal securities laws, and securities arbitrations before the NASD, the New York Stock Exchange and the American Arbitration Association, including customer claims, employee claims, "raiding" cases and clearing disputes.
+Matters defended by our attorneys include actions brought under Rule 10b-5 and other provisions of the federal and state securities laws.
 Examples include:

 - Defending a brokerage firm against the largest class action case filed in Western New York involving NASD and SEC claims